Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fn-redis/README.md

 Only Get & Set methods are currently supported Authentication to the Redis instance is currently not supported

-If you require on the of the unsupported APIs or authentication don't hestitate to create an [issue][3]
+If you require an unsupported API or authentication don't hestitate to create an [issue][3]

 ## Contributing

+Please read this guide for [details on how to contribute to this flow-node](https://github.com/Axway-API-Builder-Ext/api-builder-extras/blob/master/api-builder-plugin-fn-redis/DEVELOPMENT.md).

-Please read [Contributing.md](https://github.com/Axway-API-Management-Plus/Common/blob/master/Contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read this guide for [details on how to develop and share a plugin, our code of conduct, and the process for submitting pull requests to us] (https://github.com/Axway-API-Builder-Ext/api-builder-extras/blob/master/README.md).

 ## Team